• Skip to primary navigation

 When my roommate first made these for dinner, he served them with a big meal of Lemon Roasted Chicken, Boiled Carrots, and Garlic Mashed Potatoes.
 But you can keep it simple with just an Air-Fryer Steak, Salmon Burgers, or Air-Fryer Lamb Chops.
 If you’re like me and favor plant-based mains, then try them with Sweet Potato Veggie Burgers or Falafel with Canned Chickpeas.
 The beauty of Brussels sprouts is that they pair deliciously with all kinds of dinnertime favorites.

-Sauteed Brussels sprouts in a white bowl with a gold spoon, healthy vegetable side dish for weight loss and fitness meals.
+Steamed Brussels sprouts in a white bowl with a gold spoon.

 Recipe